tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

-sleeplessness and trauma take a toll on amelia she first directs her anger at samuel becoming violent before eventually confronting the babadook she realizes she can never fully rid their lives of the monster that now resides in their home she determines to make relative peace with it locking it in their basement but keeping it well fed and alive as illustrated by a line in the babadook's book the more you deny the stronger i get the monster operates as a signifier of emilia's grief over oscar's death the more she represses this trauma the more power it has to return and disrupt her life this allegory is not however the only one at work within the babadook amelia appears as a 21st century sister of rosemary from rosemary's baby as the babadook crosses the horror formula of other as villain with the female gothic
+sleeplessness and trauma take a toll on amelia she first directs her anger at samuel becoming violent before eventually confronting the babadook she realizes she can never fully rid their lives of the monster that now resides in their home she determines to make relative peace with it locking it in their basement but keeping it well fed and alive as illustrated by a line in the babadook's book the more you deny the stronger I get the monster operates as a signifier of emilia's grief over oscar's death the more she represses this trauma the more power it has to return and disrupt her life this allegory is not however the only one at work within the babadook amelia appears as a 21st century sister of rosemary from rosemary's baby as the babadook crosses the horror formula of other as villain with the female gothic